-Before starting to explain the detail, I would like to mention why I tried this kind of wide-area photogrammetry.
+Before starting to explain the details, I would like to mention why I tried this kind of wide-area photogrammetry.

-I am sure that you remember recent ‘Notre-Dame de Paris fire’ a lot of people felt sad about.
-Why is it so sad to see a building is on fire?
+I am sure that you remember the recent ‘Notre-Dame de Paris fire’ where a lot of people felt devastated.
+Why is it so sad to see a building on fire?
 I could say it’s because a building is not just a ‘container’ of things but it includes and stores ‘culture’ and ‘memory’.
 Therefore, people have a special feeling about buildings, I think.

 In my opinion, archiving a building not only records the shape, but also preserve the culture and memory in it.
 In other words, it preserves ‘history’.

-And, in recent years, it’s getting popular to use architectural data as ‘digital twin’.
-I also think that it could have something to do with ‘Common Ground’ proposed by architect Mr Keisuke Toyoda (Please refer to this about ‘Common Ground’).
+And, in recent years, it’s getting popular to use architectural data as a ‘digital twin’.
+I also think that it could have something to do with ‘Common Ground’ proposed by architect Mr. Keisuke Toyoda (Please refer to this about ‘Common Ground’).

 There are several ways to achieve it.
 The modelling by BIM could be the one.
 While people are looking for a suitable way, I focus on ‘Photogrammetry’ and ‘Point Cloud’.
 ‘Point Cloud’ requires an expensive laser scanner.
 On the other hand, Photogrammetry just requires a camera.
-This time I used a digital SLR but you can do it even with the camera on a Smartphone.
+This time I used a digital SLR but you can also use the camera on a Smartphone.

-Wide-area photogrammetry is the way that you can start immediately whenever you are interested in and that is practical for everyone, so I wanted to try it and share the knowledge.
-That is why I made ‘Zeniarai Benten VR’ this time.
+Doing wide-area photogrammetry is something that you can start immediately and it is practical for everyone.
+I wanted to try and share this knowledge.
+That is why I made ‘Zeniarai Benten VR’.

-From now on, I explain about ‘how did I make Zeniarai Benten VR’ step by step with actual examples shown.
+Starting now, I will explain about ‘how I made Zeniarai Benten VR’ step by step with actual examples.